HBA114/CudaHelloWorld/Readme.md

 ### Requirements
-- CUDA capable GPU, CUDA drivers, g++.
+- CUDA capable GPU, CUDA drivers, g++, CMake.

 ### How To Run
 - Create a folder named "build" in project.
 Open terminal in that folder.